A Practical Theory of Generalization in Selectivity Learning: Experiments of

 \subsection{Accuracy~}

 Figure~\ref{figure.exp.census} and Table~\ref{table.qerror} present the prediction accuracy on single-table and multi-table datasets, respectively.
-First, deep query-driven models (MSCN and LW-NN) demonstrate superior performance for In-Dis generalization across all datasets and consistently outperform all compared data-driven approaches on multi-table datasets.
+First, deep query-driven models (MSCN and LW-NN) demonstrate superior performance for In-Dist generalization across all datasets and consistently outperform all compared data-driven approaches on multi-table datasets.
 They perform comparably to \pg on single-table queries, where \pg is already effective.
-For \pts and \quadh, despite that they outperform \quick and theoretically benefit from the SOTA theory, they fail to match the empirical performance of the two deep query-driven models due to their limited model capacity, especially for Qerror (Figure~\ref{figure.exp.census.qerror}) since they are optimized specifically for absolute errors such as RMSE. \emph{These findings confirm the In-Dist generalization capability of deep learning-based query-driven models.}
+For \pts and \quadh, despite that they outperform \quick and theoretically benefit from the SOTA theory, they fail to match the empirical performance of the two deep query-driven models due to their limited model capacity, especially for Qerror (Figure~\ref{figure.exp.census.qerror}) since they are optimized specifically for RMSE. \emph{These findings confirm the In-Dist generalization capability of deep learning-based query-driven models.}

-However, they also demonstrate limited robustness to OOD queries, especially in complex multi-table datasets with intricate joins and skewed distributions.For example, MSCN achieves strong in-distribution accuracy on IMDb and DSB, with median Qerror below 2 and 90th percentile values in single digits.
-Yet, it struggles with OOD generalization on IMDb, where it exhibits an RMSE of about 0.7 and median Qerror in four-digit, significantly underperforming compared to \pg and \samp.
+However, they show limited robustness to OOD queries, especially in multi-table datasets with intricate joins and skewed distributions.
+For example, MSCN achieves strong In-Dist accuracy on the three multi-table datasets, with median Qerror below 2 and 90th percentile values in single digits.
+Yet, it struggles with OOD generalization on IMDb-small, where it exhibits an RMSE of about 0.7 and median Qerror in four-digit, significantly underperforming compared to \pg and \samp.
 On DSB, MSCN shows less vulnerability to query center shifts.
-This is likely due to less skewed data distributions, allowing easier adaptation of selectivity functions across different data regions. \pts, \quadh, and \quick do not exhibit such drastic drops in OOD performance, because they are data models constructed from queries and are induced from probability measures.
+This is likely due to less skewed data distributions, allowing easier adaptation of selectivity functions across different data regions. \pts, \quadh, and \quick do not exhibit such drastic drops in OOD performance because they are induced by probability measures.
 This supports our OOD generalization theory as signed measures are a superset of probability measures and thus fall within the scope of our theory.